-The PWM enhancement for the Roland Super JX involves adding two daughter cards and extensive wiring to each tone board.
+The Analogue PWM enhancement for the Roland Super JX involves adding two daughter cards and wiring to each tone board.
+This was the first version of the PWM upgrade and is low cost with through hole components.
+See Digital PWM upgrade guide for the 2021 digital variant that doesn’t have extensive wiring but more de-soldering instead.

 Pads: Check out this demo by Serge Pomorski on SoundCloud: Mother of All Pads